animasoul/bitcoin-price-component/README.md

 ![React Logo](https://reactjs.org/logo-og.png) ![Axios Logo](https://axios-http.com/assets/logo.png)

-This is a simple (but customisable) React component to display the current Bitcoin price using the [Coindesk API](https://api.coindesk.com/v1/bpi/currentprice.json).
+This is a simple (but customisable) React component to display the current Bitcoin price in USD, GBP or EUR using the [Coindesk API](https://api.coindesk.com/v1/bpi/currentprice.json).

 No styles or fancy javascript animations!